bGZo/blog/about.md

 </center>
 <!-- HTML END -->

-## Where's Here?
+## 🌈 Where's Here?

 It's hard to record pure knowledge without personal bias and nonsense broken words.
-In past several years I tried to separate life-feeling from here blog, in which put them in `yuque`/`notion`/`wizi`/`phone stick notes`/`logseq`/`github`.
+In past several years I tried to separate life-feeling from here, moving them to `onenote/yuque`/`notion`/`wizi`/`phone stick notes`/`logseq`/`github`.
 Apperently I failed.
+What's worse, info was broken to pieces that saving diff platform.
+Maybe throw them to trash is better...🤯

-Yet high net level required and unstable economical factor recently boreds me, I realized that the politics is powerful.
-I never know what's the truth.
+Yet high net level required and unstable economical factor recently boreds me, I realized that the politics is powerful and seem like a huge elephant in the room.
+I never know what truth is. 🕵️‍♂️

 Now I still think *fully using their natural feature* is best measure.

-So blog is just for archiving where the progress you've last done, diff with journals be rendered by rich-text.
-So the mature thought is suitable.
+Thus blog is just for archiving where the progress you've last done, diff with journals be rendered by rich-text.
+So the mature thought is suitable. 👻

-:)
+: )

-## Short ChangeLogs
+## 👩‍💻 Short ChangeLogs

 - **220104**: Using template like [@dzhavat](https://github.com/dzhavat/dzhavat.github.io), it's really minimalist.
 Awesome!
 - **211023**: Stop using Hugo, convert to native jekyll.
 Github auto building is awesome. :)